ljharris23/public-downscaling-cgan/README.md

 There are a number of options you can use at this point.
 These will evaluate your model after it has finished training:

---rank flag will run CRPS/rank-based evaluation
---qual flag will run image quality based evaluation (RMSE, MAE, etc.)
+- --evaluate flag will run checkpoint evaluation (CRPS, rank calculations, RMSE, RALSD, etc.)
---plot_ranks will plot rank histograms
+- --plot_ranks will plot rank histograms (requires `--evaluate`)
-	     N.B. you must run rank based eval first

-If you choose to run --rank and/or --qual, you must also specify if you want to do this for all model iterations or just a selection.
+If you choose to run `--evaluate`, you must also specify if you want to do this for all model checkpoints or just a selection.
 Do this using

-- --eval_full	  (all model checkpoints)
+- `--eval_full`	  (all model checkpoints)
-- --eval_short	  (the final 1/3rd of model checkpoints)
+- `--eval_short`	  (recommended; the final 1/3rd of model checkpoints)
-- --eval_blitz	  (the final 4 model checkpoints)
+- `--eval_blitz`	  (the final 4 model checkpoints)

 Two things to note:
 - These three options work well with the 100 checkpoints that we